ScottLogic/blog/_posts/2024-09-17-terraform-vs-cdk.md

 When attempting to deploy a 3rd environment, we hit the max number of ElasticIPs in the region (5) without even realising that we were deploying any.
 If you're reading carefully, you'll notice that the architecture is very similar to the one above used for our comparison, and be able to spot where Terraform creates the NAT Gateway, but not CDK...

+It's also worth mentioning that there is a way to code with CDK which avoids creating resources which aren't explicitly specified: L1 constructs, which are essentially basic cloudformation resources, translated into an easy to use coding language.
+The majority of our use of CDK on project was with L2 constructs (shown in the examples), which have this abstraction built in.
+I won't say anything further about different construct levels here, but you can find further information on the [CDK documentation](https://docs.aws.amazon.com/cdk/v2/guide/constructs.html#:~:text=Compared%20to%20L1%20constructs%2C%20L2%20constructs%20provide%20a,the%20boilerplate%20code%20and%20glue%20logic%20for%20you.)

 The main difficulty I had with learning CDK was the lack of examples online.
 It has only been around since 2019, whereas Terraform was launched in 2014, meaning that the CDK documentation isn’t quite as clear, there are fewer code examples, and still has the odd bug (the one we came across required cancelling and rerunning cdk deploy if using addAsgCapacityProvider).

 It would also be a crime on my part to forget to mention that CDK allows you to directly integrate your cloud infrastructure into object oriented code, whereas Terraform has to be in separated files in a different language to the rest of your code.